Ordisoftware/Hebrew-Calendar/README.md

 ## Future improvements

-- Add export celebrations and new moons boards.
+- Add export and print boards.
+- Add lunar months description form with menu in tools.
-- Add print celebrations and new moons boards.
+- Add export and print lunar months data.
 - Add dark theme for month view.
-- Add moon months description form and menu in tools.
 - Add a different tray icon to indicate if shabat or a celebration shabat day is running.
 - Add reminder for solar and lunar anniversary of birth.
 - Add 'Hanouka and Pourim dates and an option to consider them or not in the calendar.